CHAPTER 12

 Friends and Foes

-In this chapter we want to think about the people around us, whether they be FRIENDS or FOES (whether they be those we get along with or those we do not get along with).
+In this chapter we want to think about the people around us, whether they are friends or foes (whether they are those we get along with or those we do not get along with).

 What is a Friend?

 There are also two words in the New Testament that are used to describe a friend.
 The first word means "someone that I love, someone that is dear to me, someone that I like and that I am fond of."
-This word is also used of Abraham in James 2:23: Abraham is called "the FRIEND of _________."
+This word is also used of Abraham in James 2:23: Abraham is called "the friend of _________."
 The word is also found in John 15:14.
 Jesus said, "Ye are my ___________________, if ye do whatsoever I command you."
-This means that if a person really loves Jesus they will do what Jesus says (see John 114:15, 21, 23).
-The other word for FRIEND in the New Testament means "a comrade, a companion, a partner."
-In Matthew 26:50 Jesus used this word as He was talking to JUDAS, the man who betrayed Him: "F_______________ wherefore (why) art thou come?"
+This means that if a person really loves Jesus they will do what Jesus says (see John 14:15, 21, 23).
+The other word for friend in the New Testament means "a comrade, a companion, a partner."
+In Matthew 26:50 Jesus used this word as He was talking to Judas, the man who betrayed Him: "F_______________, wherefore (why) art thou come?"
 For many months Judas had been one of Jesus’ companions because he was one of the twelve disciples.

-Of those we call our friends, who is my friend and why?
+What kind of person is a true friend and why?
 What makes a friend?
 What makes a real friend?
 A true friend is described in Proverbs 17:17.

 My Parents and My Friends

 Is it important that your parents know something about the parents of the persons who you are with? _______ Parents have a big influence on their children even though it is possible that a person with good parents could choose to go the wrong way (Ezekiel 18:5-10) and it is also possible that a person with wicked parents could choose to go the right way or God’s way (Ezekiel 18:10-17).
 Your parents should know something about the parents of your friends.
 This goes the other way also.
-The parents of my friends may want to know my parents.
+The parents of your friends may want to know something about your parents.

 Trouble and Troublemakers

-2. A troublesome child may be sparked by some other children, but they should not and cannot blame other children for acting bad (acting in a bad way).
+2. Troublesome children may be sparked by some other children, but they should not and cannot blame other children for wrong actions (acting in a bad way).
 When we do wrong, whose fault is it? _________________________ Whom should I blame when I do wrong?

-3. my friends who were bad examples to me
+c. my friends who are bad examples to me

-1. It may mean that this troublesome person cannot be with me at this point in my life or that I cannot be with him (or her).
+1. It may be wiser for this troublesome person not to be with me at this point in my life.
 If being with a troublemaker makes it easy for me to get into trouble, then should I be with this person?

 Ground Rules

 Ground rules are needed to protect me and to protect others with me.
-God’s ground rules for togetherness protect God’s holy character and His love for us (HIS GRACE, HIS GOODNESS AND HIS GLORY).
-For example, Jesus let Peter know what the ground rules are.
+God’s ground rules for togetherness protect God’s holy character and His love for us (His grace, His goodness and His glory).
+For example, Jesus let Peter know what the ground rules were.
 See John 13:8.
 The rule was this: "Peter, I cannot have togetherness (partnership, fellowship) with you unless you let me wash you.
 If you want to have togetherness with Me, then I must wash you."
 Sin in the believer’s life keeps him (or her) from having that togetherness with God until the sin is washed away.
 In Bible times people would walk the dusty roads with nothing but sandals on their feet.
 When they finally arrived at a home their feet would be quite dirty, and usually a servant would wash their feet.
-In John chapter 13 Jesus was telling his disciples that when a believer walks in this world he sometimes falls into sin (1 John 1:8,10).
+In John chapter 13 Jesus was telling His disciples that when a believer walks in this world he sometimes falls into sin (1 John 1:8,10).
 It is as if his feet get dirty!
-God has made a way for the believer to get clean: THE BELIEVER MUST CONFESS THE SIN AND GOD CLEANSES HIM (1 John 1:9).
-In this way the believer is able to have TOGETHERNESS and FELLOWSHIP with God.
-But God’s rule is this: IF YOU WANT TO HAVE TOGETHERNESS WITH ME THEN I MUST WASH YOU FROM YOUR DAILY SINS.
+God has made a way for the believer to get clean: the believer must confess the sin and God cleanses him (1 John 1:9).
+In this way the believer is able to have togetherness and fellowship with God.
+But God’s rule is this: if you want to have togetherness with Me then I must wash you and cleanse from your daily sins.

 Did God Make a Mistake When He Made Me?